Tricel

 Tricel is a global engineering company headquartered in Killarney in County Kerry, Ireland.
 Tricel's four core divisions are Water Storage, Environmental, Construction, and Distribution.
-It has production sites in ten locations in Northern Europe, including Ireland, Britain Denmark, and France, which services customers in over 50 countries.
+It has production sites in ten locations in Northern Europe, including Ireland, Britain Denmark, Sweden and France, which services customers in over 50 countries.
 As of 2012, Tricel employs 650 people and exports 75% of its products worldwide.